ntu-cam-clic/Social_Decision_Making_Tasks/README.md

-## Key components of a Qualtrics project:
+## Key components of a Qualtrics project
 To implement the above-mentioned tasks on Qualtrics, having a basic knowledge of the following Qualtrics components is a pre-requisite:
 1. Survey questions, which offer the basic functionality to build an interface of a question or a task trial (https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/formatting-questions/).<br><br>
    A survey question can be shown in "HTML view" or "normal view".
 You can directly edit the question in either view.